 - Workshops, group meetings, events

 - Dog licenses – no dog licenses will be sold at the Shelter.
-Residents can purchase them online: www.fairfaxcounty.gov/taxes/dog-license-information
+Please visit the Department of Tax Administration webpage for options on how to purchase a dog license: www.fairfaxcounty.gov/taxes/dog-license-information

 Cancelled programs and services: